 to obtain a copy of that week's RADIO TIMES - because therein was

 printed a coupon which enabled aspiring secret agents to send off for a MAN FROM U.N.C.L.E.
 ID card.
-As any child of the '60s will remember, TMFU was the big hit of the time on British (and American) TV, and every
+As any child of the '60s will recall, TMFU was the big hit of the time on British (and American) TV, and

-kid in the land wanted to be an U.N.C.L.E. agent.
-I still remember the
+every kid in the land wanted to be an U.N.C.L.E. agent.
+I still remember

 few cards over the course of the next few months, I can tell you.
 Sadly